Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 Oil and Gas Plant

 Pitting Resistance Equivalent Number is a measure of the resistance of steel to localised corrosion.
-The higher the number, the more resistant the material is to crevicing and pitting.
+The higher the number during the pitting corrosion testing, the more resistant the pitted material is to crevicing and pitting.

 • PREN = %Cr + (3.3 x %Mo) + (16 x %N)